Enigma of Love

 But a need to complete the incomplete picture of my life.

-Emily is in her third-year of Political Science.
+Emily is in her fourth year of Political Science.
 She loves studying and academics which follows into her research work.
-She's an avid plant mom and a stern black coffee drinker.
-When she's not working or doing school work, you can find her listening to 70s music on vinyl and watching Parks and Recreation.
+She's a stern black coffee drinker and is a proud Acadienne.
+When she's not working or doing school work, you can find Emily listening to 70s music on vinyl and watching Parks and Recreation.
+If you ask her about parliamentary institutions, she won't stop talking.